Replikas/novelgame/replit.md

 ## Overview

 Rickorty: Fall Damage is a browser-based visual novel game featuring Rick and Morty characters.
 The game uses AI-powered dialogue generation through the Chutes API to create dynamic, branching storylines based on player choices.
 Players navigate an emotional narrative between Rick and Morty in a post-mission garage setting, with multiple possible endings and a relationship tracking system.
+The game supports mature content and themes appropriate for adult audiences.

 ## System Architecture